-Last weekend I had the honor of assisting Dr. Lauren Pugliese as she presented two classes on pet first aid at the Lone Star Medics Field and Tactical Medicine Conference in Dallas Texas.
-Both classes were tremendous hits, drawing 36 students for the basic class and 20 more for the advanced class.
+Last weekend I had the honor of assisting Dr. Lauren Pugliese as she presented her class on pet first aid at the Rangemaster Tactical Conference.

 Dr. Lauren has written an article to accompany her classes.
 The article below covers some of the basics of pet first aid and provides a list of equipment for stocking a pet first aid kit.
 Lauren will be expanding on these ideas in future articles as well.

 Without further ado, I present the following article written by Lauren Pugliese, DVM….

 This past weekend I had the unique experience to teach at the Rangemaster Tactical Conference.
 Admittedly, I sort of fell into this because of my lack of ability to say “no” very well.
 However, I am glad I didn’t decline this invitation because it was a fantastic experience.
 While I felt somewhat out of place, most attendees felt I covered a gap in their general emergency preparedness plan by addressing how to handle emergencies for animals.

 The course I taught was aimed for the basic pet owner on how to prepare for an emergency and handle small medical issues at home.
 For me, this focused on identifying potential problems, translating their human medical skills into practical veterinary skills, and advocating for family companion animals in emergency situations.